Rescue buoy (Luftwaffe): Rescue

 Being in fixed locations, they could be checked once or twice a day: if occupied, a seaplane or Flugsicherungboot (high speed launch) could be summoned.

 They saved many airmen that ships or seaplanes might have been too late to rescue.

 British equivalent

-A British equivalent, the Air-Sea Rescue Float was also developed and deployed.
+A British equivalent, the Air-Sea Rescue Float, was also developed and deployed.
 They used a boat-shaped hull of welded steel.
 Sixteen were constructed, and they were deployed under the main routes bombers took to and from continental Europe.
 They were equipped with cooking facilities, signal flags, a radio and six bunks.
 Food, blankets, clothing, drinking water and first-aid supplies were carried.

-One example - ASR-10 is in the collection of the Scottish Maritime Museum.
-During the war, it was deployed in the English Channel at Dover.
-In the 1950s it was converted into a yacht but it has since been restored to its original configuration.
+One example, ASR-10, is in the collection of the Scottish Maritime Museum.
+Its post-war career is unknown, but for many years it lay derelict on a slipway at Gourock, Scotland, before it was acquired by the museum.